 Eurasian Watermilfoil (EWM), Myriophyllum spicatum, is native to Europe and Asia and was first documented in the United States in the early 1900's.
 It was first observed in Clear Lake in 1996.
 The few reported plants were eradicated at that time.
 The plant’s presence was documented again in a vegetative survey completed by the Conservancy in 2014.
 No control methods were recommended at that time.

 Eurasian Watermilfoil has thin stems that appear green, brown, or pinkish white.
 The stems can grow ~3 to 10 feet tall.
 They typically have four feather-like, deeply dissected leaves that are whorled around the stem.

-As EW becomes established in a lake, it causes issues for the ecosystem and for recreation.
+As EWM becomes established in a lake, it causes issues for the ecosystem and for recreation.
 We’ve heard from residents, sailors, anglers, boaters, kayakers, and swimmers that increased plant growth has been problematic this summer.
 Its ability to reproduce through stem fragmentation and underground runners gives it a unique advantage.
 A single stem fragment (broken off typically from boat activity) can take root and form a new colony.
 Locally, the colony spreads by spreading shoots underground.
-EW typically spreads from waterbody to waterbody from unwashed boats and boating equipment.
-In water bodies with native plants, EW is found to be less prevalent.
-When native plants are removed, EW can move in to fill the void.
+EWM typically spreads from waterbody to waterbody from unwashed boats and boating equipment.
+In water bodies with native plants, EWM is found to be less prevalent.
+When native plants are removed, EWM can move in to fill the void.